Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Introduction

 \section{Introduction}

-Web applications are increasingly becoming the primary means to deliver AI services, such as ChatGPT~\cite{chatgpt}, StableDiffusion~\cite{stablediffusion}, Web LLM~\cite{webllm} and the suite of AI services within M365 for Web~\cite{m365}.
-This AI deployment shift is attributed to the compelling advantages of Web applications, including: cross-platform execution, that a Web application can run on any device with a browser ; \emph{click and run} deployment, with no need for installation; and simplicity of maintenance, that application updates can be timely available to users.
+Web applications that run through a browser are increasingly popular on edge devices, thanks to their notable benefits such as cross-platform compatibility, effortless \emph{click-and-run} deployment, ease of maintenance, and seamless integration between edge and cloud services \cite{LiFG022}.

-With such shift, there is the surge in interest towards performing DNN inference directly within Web browsers, \ie in-browser inference.
-In-browser inference can provide a more responsive user experience and enhanced privacy protection by avoiding round-trips to the cloud, as well as reduce the expense of cloud computing resources for serving a large number of clients.
-In-browser inference is made viable by the continuous advances in Web programming techniques, such as the recently introduced WebAssembly (abbreviated Wasm)~\cite{wasm} and WebGPU~\cite{Webgpu-w3c}, as well as the fast-growing computing capabilities of client devices.
+Presently, there is a trend towards integrating Deep Neural Network (DNN) services directly into Web applications, enabling in-browser inference.
+Systems that facilitate in-browser inference have been developed, such as ONNX Runtime Web\cite{microsoft2023ort}, TensorFlow.js\cite{google2023tfjs}, WebDNN\cite{Webdnn}, and brain.js\cite{brainjs}.
+In-browser inference can provide a more responsive user experience and enhanced privacy protection by avoiding round-trips to cloud, as well as save the expense of cloud computing resources.
+In-browser inference is made viable by continuous advances in Web programming techniques, such as WebAssembly (abbr.
+Wasm)~\cite{wasm} and WebGPU~\cite{Webgpu-w3c}, coupled with the ever-increasing processing power of edge devices.

-However, current in-browser inference systems, such as TensorFlow.js\cite{google2023tfjs}, ONNX Runtime Web\cite{microsoft2023ort}, WebDNN\cite{Webdnn}, and brain.js\cite{brainjs}, suffer from two major drawbacks, leading to inferior performance.
-Firstly, these systems lag behind advanced web programming techniques, as they require handwritten kernels for each web programming backend \eg JavaScript, Wasm, WebGL\cite{Webgl}.
-Integrating a new backend necessitates significant rewriting efforts, resulting in limited support for emerging technologies like WebGPU\cite{Webgpufordnn}.
-Secondly, their predefined kernels do not account for hardware diversity, causing a \emph{one-for-all} approach that delivers poor performance across various client devices.
-As we will show in the paper, our proposed device-customized kernels demonstrate a potential speed-up of several times.
+However, current in-browser inference systems suffer from two major drawbacks.
+Firstly, their predefined kernels do not account for device diversity.
+Unlike cloud, edge devices are hetergenous, equipped with a range of CPUs, GPUs, memories, browsers, OS~\cite{steamSurvey}, and may also experience interference from other running applications.
+The \emph{one-for-all} approach delivers poor performance across devices.
+As we will show in Fig.~\ref{F.uncustomized_vs_customized_kernel_performance}, a predefined kernel can be several times slower than our device-customized kernels.
+Secondly, these systems lag behind cutting-edge Web programming techniques \ie WebGPU\cite{Webgpufordnn}.
+Their handwritten kernels for each new Web programming backend (\eg JavaScript, Wasm, WebGL\cite{Webgl}) necessitate significant rewriting efforts.